 Pests

 Haworthias are generally free of most pests that attack succulents.
 The one exception is mealybugs.
-They can be a common problem but it easily resolved by physical removal or standard houseplant insecticides.
+They can be a common problem, but it is easily resolved by physical removal or standard houseplant insecticides.
 When soil is kept too moist, fungus gnats can be another problem.

 Diseases

 Constantly wet soil can also lead to root rot, a common problem with Haworthias.
 Symptoms of a rotted root include the stoppage of growth, reduction in plant or leaf size, or leaf shriveling.
-Occasionally, such root rots can move into the stem, resulting in the death of the plant.
+Occasionally, such root rots can spread into the stem, leading to the plant's death.

 Toxicity of Haworthia